- Home

 Our music curriculum at Harborne Academy aims to engage and inspire students to develop a love of music.
 Developing a range of skills from transferable skills including creativity and team work to music specific skills in line with the national curriculum such as performance, compositional and appraisal-based skills.
 Learners will have the opportunity to develop all of these skills through the use of our school’s range instruments (including keyboards, percussion, guitars, ukuleles and more) and iMac suite with music software at an industry standard for them to use.

-Year 7 – Students study topics that allow them to develop performance and compositional skills.
+Year 7 – Students study topics that introduce fundamental skills that enable them to performance and compose pieces of music.
 The contexts of their units of work will differ between units that are focused on a specific instrument such as Keyboard Skills, Vocal Skills and Ukulele Skills or a specific genre of music such as Reggae.
-Students will also be introduced to musical elements which not only gives them the vocabulary that helps them evaluate and appraise music, it can also be used to develop their own performances and compositions for this year.
+Students will also be introduced to musical elements which not only gives them the vocabulary that helps them evaluate and appraise music, it can also be used to develop their own performances and compositions throughout the first year.

 Year 9 – Students will be expected to take a more autonomous approach in their last year of KS3.
 Much importance is placed upon the students’ creativity in which they will be expected to generate musical ideas using a wider range of musical equipment.
 Also, exploring texts in much more depth will allow students a deeper insight into contextual information.
 Students will start to prepare for GCSE exam style questioning through appraisals of music in Dance Music, assessed performances in Music for the Stage and Screen and coursework style compositional tasks in Video Game Music.